intel/rohd-cosim/README.md

 You will also need your favorite SystemVerilog simulator to do cosimulation between ROHD and SystemVerilog modules.
 ROHD Cosim does *not* do any SystemVerilog parsing or SystemVerilog simulation itself.

+See the section on [support and limitations](#support--limitations) for more details on simulators, versions, limitations, etc.

 ## Using ROHD Cosim

 There are two steps to using ROHD Cosim: